Day Eight: ¿Y Si Me Suelto?

 Remove any one element, and the table collapses.
 Strength in one cannot compensate for the absence of another.
 This is the threshold model at the heart of the framework.

-The Sea of Cortez cares nothing about whether humans theorise about solitude.
+The Sea of Cortez cares nothing about whether humans theorize about solitude.
 The pelicans dive and surface following rhythms older than language.
 The mountains turn rose and gold at sunset regardless of who watches.
 But for those willing to participate, genuinely, patiently, with bodies regulated and hearts open, something becomes available.
 Presence to life, rather than escape from it.
 Presence of self, rather than absence of others.

 Beyond loneliness and beyond mere solitude, something for which I needed a new word.